 Our commissioned papers push back against fatalism about voter disaffection and division.
 The series tackles pressing and entrenched challenges for civic engagement work stretching from the macro-structural to the interpersonal levels.
 Their insights are built on the authors’ decades of experience, and will be valuable across a variety of fields—from organizing to communications to philanthropy.

 In March 2020 we organized all the commissioned papers in a single collection with an introduction by Josh Clark, lead researcher for the Civic Engagement Narrative Change project.
-Visit this page to download a copy of the paper collection.
+Download a copy of the paper collection here, or click the links below to read web versions of the essays.